Arjun-R-krishnan/ABC_Company_Analysis/README.md

 ### 1. **Data Preprocessing**
    - **Loading the Dataset**: The dataset was loaded and inspected to understand the structure and ensure there were no missing values.
    - **Random Data Generation**: A column for `Height` was generated randomly for all employees to complement the analysis.
+   - **In the preprocessing phase, null values in the "College" column were replaced with "Unknown" to ensure data completeness.
+Additionally, null values in the "Salary" column were removed, as the number of missing entries was negligible and did not significantly impact the overall analysis.
 ### 2. **Analysis Tasks**
    The following tasks were performed to gain insights into the data: